Esther Peter-Davis: Biography

-Peter-Davis was the Founder-President of the “European Network of Scientific and Technical Cooperation for Environmental Consulting” as well as of the “Laboratory Region for Sustainable Development”.
+She was the Founder-President of the “European Network of Scientific and Technical Cooperation for Environmental Consulting” as well as of the “Laboratory Region for Sustainable Development”.

-Peter-Davis was married to Garry Davis, the founder in 1948 of the Citoyens du Monde movement.
+She was the founding president of the European Network for Scientific and Technical Cooperation in Environmental Consulting and the Sustainable Development Laboratory Region.

+She and Garry Davis had two sons and a daughter.
+They divorced in 1975.
 She died on 8 October 2022, at the age of 90.